tonymullen/ProMERNStackBook/README.md

         ...

     In fact, this code should be maintained, including the ellided code.
 If you deleted the code before the `</select>` label you will need to replace it.

+* On page 373, the changes to `IssueList.jsx` should include deleting the line

+        this.createIssue = this.createIssue.bind(this);

+    However, it appears that the book omits a strike-through line in the code displayed here.

 ## Chapter 10